syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Working-with-Annotations-Programmatically.md

 ### How to update the modified date of an annotation using annotation changed event settings?

-User can include a modified date field of an annotation to a PDF document using annotation changed event settings.
+User can include a [ModifiedDate](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.AnnotationSettings.html#Syncfusion_Windows_PdfViewer_AnnotationSettings_ModifiedDate) field of an annotation to a PDF document using annotation changed event settings.

 The following code snippet explains how to set the modified date field of an annotation using annotation changed event settings.